King vulture: Ecology and behavior

 The king vulture soars for hours effortlessly, only flapping its wings infrequently.
 While in flight, its wings are held flat with slightly raised tips, and from a distance the vulture can appear to be headless while in flight.
 Its wing beats are deep and strong.
 Birds have been observed engaging in tandem flight on two occasions in Venezuela by naturalist Marsha Schlee, who has proposed it could be a part of courtship behaviour.

 Despite its size and gaudy coloration, this vulture is quite inconspicuous when it is perched in trees.
 While perched, it holds its head lowered and thrust forward.
 It is non-migratory and, unlike the turkey, lesser yellow-headed and American black vulture, it generally lives alone or in small family groups.
 Groups of up to 12 birds have been observed bathing and drinking in a pool above a waterfall in Belize.
-One or two birds generally descend to feed at a carcass, although occasionally up to ten or so may gather if there is significant amount of food.
+One or two birds generally descend to feed on a carcass, although occasionally up to ten or so may gather if there is a significant amount of food.
 King vultures have lived up to 30 years in captivity, though a male transferred from the Sacramento Zoo to the Queens Zoo is over 47 years old.
-Vivian, a female King Vulture at Cameron Park Zoo in Waco, TX, turns 70 years old in 2022, and is the oldest known King Vulture in an AZA-accredited facility.
+Vivian, a female King Vulture at Cameron Park Zoo in Waco, TX, turned 70 years old in 2022 and is the oldest known King Vulture in an AZA-accredited facility.
 Their lifespan in the wild is unknown.
 This vulture uses urohidrosis, defecating on its legs, to lower its body temperature.
 Despite its bill and large size, it is relatively unaggressive at a kill.
 The king vulture lacks a voice box, although it can make low croaking noises and wheezing sounds in courtship, and bill-snapping noises when threatened.
 Its only natural predators are snakes, which will prey upon the vulture's eggs and young, and large cats such as jaguars, which may surprise and kill an adult vulture at a carcass.